- Visiting Us

 Roses can be deadheaded to prolong the display; by cutting back to an outward facing leaf encouraging new shoots a second display in the autumn can be achieved.
 Rose fertiliser that is high in potash well watered in around the bush will give a boost for any new shoots.
 Don’t forget that if you have planted Roses for autumn hips deadheading is not for you.

 Remember to stake your Dahlias if you didn’t do so at the time of planting, staking now will save disappointment in the autumn when those strong winds blow.
 If you planted new plants this year make sure you have removed the terminal bud to encourage side shoots, you may well have to start disbudding this month if you require larger blooms.
-See recipe for success.
+Please see our recipe for success for care instructions.
 For instant colour we have available a good selection of large pots of Dahlias all ready to fill that gap in the border.

 If you haven’t completed your bedding scheme this year; we have a selection of nursery fresh bedding plants in trays available also larger pot grown plants that are ideal for an instant impact.

 Trim hedges this month, the birds should have finished nesting.
 Conifers need to be kept under control by regular annual clipping it’s then possible to create a thick hedge of the right height and width.
 Leylandii may require a second trim in October to control this fast growing variety.

 Early potatoes should be ready to harvest this month, it’s best to dig just one root and if after inspection the tubers are too small leave them for a week or two, be sure to keep them well watered to assist the tubers to swell.